TGAC/COPO-documentation/help/faq.rst

      In the example above, the sample record is associated with both :abbr:`BGE (Biodiversity Genomics Europe)` and SANGER (Sanger Institute) (associated) project types.
 A :abbr:`BGE (Biodiversity Genomics Europe)` sample manager has accepted the sample record, which is reflected in the **Approval Date** column in the data table.
-The record is highlighted in amber to indicate that it is still awaiting acceptance from another sample manager.
+The record is highlighted in yellow to indicate that it is still awaiting acceptance from another sample manager.

      .. raw:: html